-This program is offered at the Phoenix Campus.
+This program is offered at the Phoenix, AZ, Campus.

 Welcome to the Brookline College Associate of Science Degree – Physical Therapist Assistant program (PTA).
-Congratulations on your decision to jump-start your career in the medical world!
+Congratulations on your decision to jump-start your career in the medical world with an Associates degree in physical therapy!
 At Brookline, we understand that a solid foundation in medical practices can be the difference between a job and your career.
 Additionally, we recognize the importance of an education in general studies.
 Therefore, we have developed our program to incorporate both the basics of general education with the critical elements of an Associate of Science degree – Physical Therapist Assistant.

 Call us today or fill out the form to the right to get more information!